↑

 • With only 4 simple ingredients, it’s also egg free and gluten free.

-• It’s a rich and creamy crowd pleaser.
+• It’s a rich, velvety crowd pleaser with a smooth and creamy texture.
 But the added water reduces the actual amount of cream you need to add.

 The 4 ingredients